chainguard-dev/edu/content/chainguard/chainguard-enforce/authentication/identity-examples/enforce-gitlab-identity.md

 }
 ```

-First this section creates a Chainguard Identity tied to the `chainguard_group` created by the `sample.tf` file; namely, the `example-group` group.
+First this section creates a Chainguard Identity tied to the `chainguard_group` looked up in the `sample.tf` file.
 The identity is named `gitlab-ci` and has a brief description.

 The most important part of this section is the `claim_match`.
 When the GitLab pipeline tries to assume this identity later on, it must present a token matching the `issuer`, `subject`, and `audience` specified here in order to do so.
 The `issuer` is the entity that creates the token, the `subject` is the entity that the token represents (here, the GitLab pipeline), and the `audience` is the intended recipient of the token.